MikeDigitize/Animator-ES6/README.md

 	/**
   	  * Define an (optional) class to use to trigger the animation.
-  	  * Pass in the rules we created earlier.
+  	  * Pass in the rules created with the `createCSSrule` method.
   	  */

 	animationClass : {